ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/14_sun1.jpg)

-Star, Lisa, and now VisiOn created sort of a "user interface fever", it seems.
+Star, Lisa, and now Visi On created sort of a "user interface fever", it seems.
 Even Sun Microsystems begins working on a Sun Window System for its pricey computer Sun-1.
 Sun-1 was a "workstation", kind of a super beefy computer for science, technology and networking.

 </div>